misunders2d/personal_clone/README.md

     *   **`create_task(title, description=None, due_date=None, start_date=None)`**: Creates a new task in your configured ClickUp list. `description`, `due_date` (Unix timestamp in milliseconds), and `start_date` (Unix timestamp in milliseconds) are optional.
     *   **`close_task(task_id)`**: Marks a ClickUp task as complete.

+## Autonomous Operation

+The agent is designed to be more than just a passive tool.
+It has the autonomy to make decisions and take initiative:

+*   **Implicit Recall**: If a conversation implies that the agent should have prior knowledge of a topic, it will automatically search its memory and inform you of its findings.
+*   **Proactive Memory**: If the agent identifies information that could be valuable to remember, it will ask for your permission to save it to your knowledge base.
+*   **Explicit Commands**: The agent will always prioritize your direct commands to remember, recall, update, or delete information.

 ## Technology Stack

 *   **Agent Framework**: Google ADK (Agent Development Kit)